dcnguyen060899/UC-Berkeley-ML-AI-Professional-Certificate-Capstone/README.md

 ## Executive Summary

 This report provides an exploratory data analysis (EDA) of a hospital dataset to uncover patterns and insights related to patient readmissions and length of stay.
 The analysis focuses on various factors such as hospital type, ward type, admission type, severity of illness, and other key features.
-The goal is to provide actionable insights for hospital management and policy-making to enhance patient care and optimize hospital operations.
+The goal is to provide actionable insights for hospital management and policy-making to enhance patient care and optimize hospital operations through EDA and modelling insights.

 ## Key Insights